thafsi-pv/CinemaSpot/README.md

 - **React Router DOM**: For navigating between pages and implementing protected routing
 - **Debounce**: For implementing the debounce feature on the search functionality
+- **Custom Hooks**: For debounce ,form data handle, get movielist and manage local storage these all perform with custom hook
+- **Shimmer UI**: Custom shimmer ui component
 - **Context API**: For managing state across components
 - **Local Storage**: For storing the authentication token
 - **plain css**: For styling and responsive user interface
 - **Axios**: For making HTTP requests to the TMDB API
 - **Vite**: For bundling and serving the app

 ## Features